ibrahimahmed1998/Simple-Quick-Acess/README.md

 # Simple-Quick-Acess
-is page help you to access your web sites quickly without using keyboard it's simple and this is first i do when learning programming only html-css you can overwrite what you want
+this is html page help to access your web sites quickly by storing it URLs
+it only contain Image - html - css you can overwrite what you want " only add url and it logo image extension "